esrlabs/northstar/README.md

 ## Quickstart

 Northstar is written in [Rust](https://www.rust-lang.org).
-The minimum supported Rust version (MRSV) is *1.51*.
+The minimum supported Rust version (MRSV) is *1.56*.
 Rust is best installed and managed by the rustup tool.
 Rust has a 6-week rapid release process and supports a great number of platforms, so there are many builds of Rust available at any time. rustup manages these builds in a consistent way on every platform that Rust supports, enabling installation of Rust from the beta and nightly release channels as well as support for additional cross-compilation targets.

-Building Northstar is limited to Linux systems and runs on Linux systems *only*!
+Building Northstar is limited to Linux systems and runs on Linux systems **only**!
 The Northstar build generates bindings for various system libraries and uses the `mksquashfs` command line tool for NPK creation.